savarin/rateflask/README.md

 strategy based on the model, compared to choosing a loan of a specified sub- grade at random.
 The active selection strategy involves using the model to generate the predicted rate of return, ranking the loans and identifying the top quartile.
-Details on how the chart is generated can be found [here][charts].
+Details on how the charts are generated can be found [here][charts].

 ![][quartile]